parvkpr/parvkpr.github.io/_pages/about.md

 I am deeply passionate about the intersection of Software Engineering and Artificial Intelligence, particularly in leveraging software engineering methodologies to guarantee the safety and  reliability of AI systems.
 My ongoing research involves:
 1. Enhancing the robustness of reinforcement learning agents
 2. Designing safe controllers for autonomous systems while adhering to formal high-level system specifications
-3. Developing real-time monitoring and alignment strategies for Large Language Models (LLM) agents.
+3. Leveraging Alloy+LLMs for Semi Formal Programming (Requirements to Declarative Specifications to Code)

 I am currently a part of [AirLab](http://theairlab.org/) and [SoDA](https://cmu-soda.github.io/#/).
 Prior to joining CMU, I worked with [Dr. Jyotirmoy Deshmukh](https://jdeshmukh.github.io/)'s [CPS VIDA](https://cps-vida.github.io/) lab at [University of Southern California](https://www.usc.edu/).